 Turning to economic factors, Model 4 does not provide evidence in support of the hypothesis that states with higher budget shortfalls will reduce basic assistance spending in the forthcoming year to cover costs.
 Likewise, the final model does not support the hypothesis that state per capita personal income is negatively associated with basic assistance spending and only weakly implies that states’ unemployment rates are positively correlated with basic assistance expenditures.
 The dramatic shifts in the magnitude and significance of pcpi_regional and unemployment relative to Model 3 are likely to reflect national-level changes in economic conditions.
 What appears in Model 3 as significant relationships between state-level economic variation and basic assistance spending variation are the spurious result of simultaneous aggregate movements in economic conditions and TANF spending, not potentially causal relationships at the state-by-state level.

 Model 4 indicates that a state that experienced a 1% decline in its TANF caseload from the prior year spent, on average, .15% less on basic assistance in the following year.
-The increase in caseload’s magnitude as compared to Model 3 suggests that isolating the relationship between caseload change and basic assistance expenditures from the aggregate decreases in states’ TANF caseloads increases the direct correlation between decreasing caseloads and reduced basic assistance spending.
+The increase in magnitude relative to Model 3 suggests that isolating the relationship between caseload change and basic assistance expenditures from the aggregate decreases in states’ TANF caseloads increases the direct correlation between decreasing caseloads and reduced basic assistance spending.
 In other words, even when aggregate trends in caseload are accounted for, states that experienced greater decreases in caseload spent a lower proportion of their TANF block grants on basic assistance – a finding that both corresponds to expectations and sheds light on the observed variation within the overall trend of lower basic assistance spending.

 As discussed above, the influence of the work participation requirement on basic assistance spending is theoretically ambiguous.
 States can reduce the requirement’s burden by either increasing the number of employed recipients through greater basic assistance spending or decreasing the number of unemployed recipients, with the tangential effect of lower basic assistance expenditures.
 However, as illustrated in Model 4, the empirical relationship between the work participation requirement and basic assistance spending is not ambiguous: States that did not meet their work participation rate spent, on average, 5.102% more on basic assistance in the following year.
-The highly significant coefficient rejects the hypothesis that, all else equal, states sought to remove unemployed recipients from their caseloads in response to not meeting the work participation rate requirement.
+The highly significant coefficient suggests that states may have responded to not meeting the work participation rate requirement by bringing more employed TANF recipients into the caseload through expanded eligibility or transitional benefits.

 Similar to caseload and wpr, the introduction of time fixed effects in Model 4 increases the magnitude of liberalism, suggesting that national changes in political ideology and aggregate changes in other state-level variables served as negative confounders in earlier models.
 As hypothesized, liberalism is positive and significant in Model 4, implying that more progressive state governments allocate a larger proportion of TANF funds to basic assistance.
 This finding corresponds to the hypothesis concerning the expected relationship between progressivism and basic assistance spending and the well-established relationship between political ideology and social welfare spending more broadly.

 Discussion and Conclusions

 In 1993, President Clinton pledged the “end of welfare as we know it.”
-Advocates of this policy shift contended that in order to reduce dependency, cut costs, and improve the lives of low-income Americans, the United States the cash welfare system should be re-oriented to emphasize duties, contracts, and responsibilities.
+Advocates of this policy shift contended that in order to reduce dependency, cut costs, and improve the lives of low-income Americans, the U.S. cash welfare system should be re-oriented to emphasize duties, contracts, and responsibilities.
 Cash assistance would only be granted on the condition of recipients performing certain actions deemed beneficial for their families and society.
-With the passage of the PRWORA, TANF became the key outcome of the reform movement; through sanctions, time limits, and work requirements, it would shepherd low-income families along the path toward self-sufficiency.
+With the passage of the PRWORA, TANF became the key link in the paternalist movement; through sanctions, time limits, and work requirements, it would shepherd low-income families along the path toward self-sufficiency.